Tyringham Hall

-Tyringham Hall (/ˈtiːrɪŋəm/) is a Grade I listed stately home, originally designed by Sir John Soane in 1792.
+Tyringham Hall (/ˈtiːrɪŋəm/) is a Grade I listed country house, designed by Sir John Soane in 1792.
 It is located in Tyringham near Newport Pagnell, Buckinghamshire, England.
-The estate is highlighted in The Beekeeper (2024 film).

-Architecture

-The house was built on the site of the original manor house by William Praed, with plans by Sir John Soane.
+Originally built for William Praed, the estate was bought by an American banker, Frederick Konig in the early 20th century.
+Konig undertook an extensive reconstruction of the house, adding the copper-clad dome to the roofline, and engaged Sir Edwin Lutyens to undertake a similarly drastic overhaul of the house's gardens.
+Tyringham remains privately owned and is not open to the public.

+History

+The manor of Tyringham was held by the Tyringham family from the Middle Ages until the late 17th century.
+In around 1670, the estate was sold to Edward Backwell, a financier and politician.
+It remained the property of the Backwells for just over a century, before passing through marriage to William Praed (1747-1833).
+Praed, a banker, businessman and politician, descended from family with roots in Cornwall.
+Following his marriage to Elizabeth Backwell in 1778, Praed commissioned Sir John Soane to design a new house adjacent to the original medieval manor house.
+Soane later described his time working at Tyringham as, "six of the most happy years of my life".

-The house was bought by American banker Frederick Konig in 1907, who commissioned Ernst von Ihne to remodel the house including the addition of a copper dome to the portico.
-Later, in 1911, Charles G. F. Rees was brought in to lay out the oval forecourt and Rose Garden.
-Later additions by Edwin Lutyens in 1924 include the Bathing Pavilion, Temple of Music and Pergola.
+In 1907 the hall was bought by an American banker Frederick Konig who commissioned Ernst von Ihne to remodel the house including the addition of a copper dome to the portico.
+Later, in 1911, Charles G. F. Rees was brought in to lay out the oval forecourt and rose garden.
+Later additions were made by Edwin Lutyens in 1924, including a bathing pavilion, the Temple of Music and a pergola.
 Tyringham Hall stands in Lutyens’ formally laid-out gardens, with a tree-lined drive leading past the deer park to a gravel sweep in front of the house.
 The façade features stone columns with sphinxes on either side of the entrance porch leading to the reception rooms.
 The Temple of Music had a Welte-Philharmonic Organ.

-Ownership

 On Konig's death in 1940, the house was requisitioned to act as a wartime maternity hospital.
 After the war it was purchased by the Australia and New Zealand Bank as a weekend club.

-In 1967, the house was reopened as the Tyringham Naturopathic Clinic by Sidney Rose-Neil, where patients were treated with naturopathic medicine.
+In 1967, the house reopened as clinic managed by Sidney Rose-Neil, where patients were treated with naturopathic medicine.

-In 2001, Tyringham Hall was discovered to have asbestos and temporarily forced to close.
-It was purchased by real estate heir Anton Bilton (grandson of prefabricated housing tycoon Percy Bilton) and his wife Lisa Barbuscia-Bilton.
+In 2001, Tyringham Hall was discovered to have asbestos and was temporarily closed.
+It was purchased by Anton Bilton, grandson of the prefabricated housing tycoon Percy Bilton, and his wife Lisa Barbuscia-Bilton.
 Since 2004 they have invested around £10 million in renovating Tyringham Hall.

-A vineyard was established in the grounds of the hall in 2008 where they produce a sparkling wine.
+A vineyard was established in the grounds in 2008.
 The house was put up for sale in May 2013 with an asking price of £18 million.